touchgfx/touchgfx-open-repository/README.md

 touchgfx-widgets
 ================

-A collection of free to use widgets for the TouchGFX framework.

 # <img src="http://touchgfx.com/static/touchgfx_logo_03_small.png" width="500" height="111">

-TouchGFX is a framework written in C++ that enables you to create modern graphical user interfaces on embedded systems with limited resources.
-That means a smartphone-like look and feel on hardware an order of magnitude less powerful than smartphones, e.g. ARM Cortex M3-M4 48-204 MHz.
+The TouchGFX framework, written in C++, allows you to create modern, graphical user interfaces on limited-resource embedded systems.
+Bring a smartphone-like look and feel to hardware platforms an order of magnitude less powerful than smartphones, e.g. ARM Cortex M3-M4 48-204 MHz.

+This repository will contain examples of widgets, containers and mixins that cannot be found in the core framework (See documentation link below) that can be used as a source of inspiration for your applications but  will not be maintained across new versions of the framework.
+Contributions are encouraged!

-On the TouchGFX website you can request a full evaluation version of the framework as well as order a commercial license.
+On the TouchGFX website you can request a full evaluation version of the framework as well as order commercial licenses.

-Read more about the framework in the product [documentation](http://touchgfx.com/documentation/html/index.html).
+Read more about the concept of widgets, containers and mixins in  in the TouchGFX [documentation](http://touchgfx.com/documentation/html/index.html).

 # Videos